bakasa/kwella/readme.md

 * #### WHAT IS A ONE-WAY TRIP?

-  A one-way trip is a type of trip, where the driver picks up a rider from a pick up location and drops them off at their desired destination.
-The terms of the one-way trip will be determined by the trip category (_i.e._ **_normal-trip_** or **_special-trip_**).
+  A one-way trip will be the simplest trip type, where the driver picks up a rider from point A and drops them off at point B.

 * #### WHAT IS A ROUND-TRIP (OPTIONAL FEATURE)?

-  A round-trip is a type of special-trip, where the convenience-taxi driver will pick up a rider from their location and drop them off at their desired destination.
-The driver will either **wait** for the rider to finish his/her/their errands or the driver will **return** at a later time specified by the rider.
+  A round-trip will be a type of trip, where the driver will pick up a rider from point A and drop them off at point B. The driver will either **wait** for the rider to finish his/her/their errands or the driver will **return** at a later time specified by the rider.

-### HOW IS PAYMENT HANDLED?
+### HOW WILL PAYMENT BE HANDLED?

-The current payment method is cash only.
+The payment method will be cash only.

-### HOW MUCH DOES IT COST?
+### HOW MUCH WILL IT COST?

-Commuters - KWELLA is free to download and use for the riders.
+Riders - KWELLA will be free to download and use for the riders.

-Convenince-Taxi - In order for a convenience-taxi to be active on KWELLA, the **OWNER** of the taxi must download and register their taxi(s) on the app.
-The registration process requires the taxi's _Taxi Association Number_, _License Plate Number_, _Proof of Residence_, _Bank Statement_, _Pictures of the Taxi (interior & exterior)_, _Picture of License Card_ and _Copy of ID_.
-The taxi owner must agree to a subcription fee of _R200.00_ per month/taxi in order to stay active on the platform.
+Drivers - In order for a convenience-taxi to be active on KWELLA, the **OWNER** of the taxi will have to download and register their taxi(s) on the app.
+The registration process will requires the taxi's _Taxi Association Number_, _License Plate Number_, _Proof of Residence_, _Bank Statement_, _Pictures of the Taxi (interior & exterior)_, _Picture of License Card_ and _Copy of ID_.
+The taxi owner would have to agree to a subcription fee of _R100.00_ per month/taxi in order to stay active on the platform.

-### HOW DOES A DRIVER GET STARTED?
+### HOW WILL A DRIVER GET STARTED?

-In order for a driver to get started, he/she/they must be assigned a taxi by a taxi owner.
-The taxi owner must provide the driver's _Name_, _Cellphone Number_ and _Picture of License Card_.
-To login and start accepting trips, the driver needs to provide the _Taxi Association Number_ (of their assigned taxi) and their phone number (used when assigning them to said taxi).
+In order for a driver to get started, he/she/they will be assigned a taxi by a taxi owner.
+The taxi owner will have to provide the driver's _Name_, _Cellphone Number_ and _Picture of License Card_.

-#### HOW DOES A DRIVER GET PAID?
+#### HOW WILL A DRIVER GET PAID?

 A driver and owner will negotiate the terms of their partnership outside the app.
 Hence, the app will not concern itself with negotiating rates and resolving disputes.

-### WHAT CAN THE TAXI OWNER DO?
+### WHAT WILL THE ROLE OF TAXI OWNER BE?

-The taxi owner can see all the trips (_normal_ and _special_) accepted by the driver throughout the day, with a total estimation of how much the driver should bring by the end of the day.
-If the taxi owner is not pleased with the driver's performance, the taxi owner can de-assign the driver from a taxi.
-Both the driver and the owner can (optionally) rate each other on a monthly basis or at the end of their partnership.
-This rating is crucial in helping others decide who to partner with (as a driver or owner).
+The taxi owner will be able to see all the trips (_normal_ and _special_) accepted by the driver throughout the day, with a total estimation of how much the driver should bring by the end of the day.
+If the taxi owner is not pleased with the driver's performance, the taxi owner will have the option to de-assign the driver from a taxi.
+Both the driver and the owner will (optionally) rate each other.
+This rating will be crucial in helping others decide who to partner with (as a driver or owner).

+## BOY!
+THIS SOUNDS AN AWEFUL LOT LIKE UBER AND LYFT :see_no_evil:

+Very good observation!
+It is true that innovative nature of Uber has made it possible for other similar entitiies to seek a piece of the pie in this market.
+However, this project and it's design is no way intended to compete with the giants in the game.

+This project (KWELLA) aims to target the local township market in SOUTH AFRICA.

+In most (..and by most, I mean all) townships, around SOUTH AFRICA, the taxi industry is...uhm, a very delicate industry.
+The introduction of giants such as UBER or BOLT were tried and failed, vigorously, due to the fact that these giants, placed themselves as competitors, threatening to annihilate pre-existing taxi infrustructure.

+KWELLA's objective, is to enhance the operational nature of these pre-existing taxi infrustructures, by working hand-in-hand with the players in migrating a small (operational) piece into the digital world.
+KWELLA's end goal is to digitize the entire taxi industry in SOUTH AFRICA.